huywindear004/Podoromo-Timer/README.md

 5. Take a longer break of about 15 to 30 minutes. <br/>

 ##### Functions:
-- Pause / resume session for having a temporary break.
+- Pause / resume session for having a temporary break.  ⏯
-- Skip the current session
+- Skip the current session ⏭
-- Reset all
+- Reset all 🔄
-- Add sounds when clicked and between changing session
+- Add sounds when clicked and between changing session 🔊
+- Mute / unmute sounds 🔊/🔇
-- Change theme color corresponding to the session
+- Change theme color corresponding to the session 🟥🟩🟦
-- Modify the duration of sessions
+- Modify the duration of sessions, long break interval 🔧
-- Auto validates the input value
+- Auto validates the input value ✅
 <hr/>

 ## Dependencies